NASA-Planetary-Science/Cassini_RPWS/README.md

 # Cassini_RPWS_core Installation
 Cassini RPWS data processing code, both working applications and reference archives

 This software has been tested on Solaris 10.
-Much of the code depends on Big-Endian (Most Significant Byte First) byte order and 32-bit pointer lengths to operate correctly.
+Much of the code under the l2rpws directory depends on Big-Endian (Most Significant Byte First) byte order and 32-bit pointer lengths to operate correctly, with the exception of l2rpws/src/castlm which is portable.
 To install the software:

 Setup your environment